 3) Artificial Colors, Preservatives and Flavors Are Not Food

 I’m a clean eater which means that I appreciate real food that’s as minimally processed as possible.
 Even when indulging, I’m not eating anything with artificial ingredients that I wouldn’t find in my kitchen.
-My indulgences still fall in the “real food” category, even though they’re carb- and dairy-heavy.
+My more indulgent eats still fall in the “real food” category, even though they’re carb- and dairy-heavy.
 That means real dairy, real sugar and real meat, and no artificial ingredients, hydrogenated oils (aka transfats), or whatever it is that fast food restaurants are putting in their chicken nuggets.
-Even my serious indulgences are real food.
+Even my heavier, less nutritious meals are real food.
 Examples?
-A cupcake (or 2) from a local bakery, made from scratch pizza, homemade mac & cheese with lots of cheesy goodness, ice cream made from simple and pronounceable ingredients.
-If you simply can’t live without Pillsbury refrigerated biscuits, McDonald’s nuggets or Cheetos, that’s your choice.
-I can’t speak to how well my methods would work if my indulgences were artificial, those ingredients do weird things to your metabolism and body functions, so I don’t touch them.
-Point is, even my biggest splurges still fall in the high-quality and real food category, making them easy to balance out.
+A cupcake (or 2) from a local bakery, made from scratch pizza, 3-ingredient potato chips, homemade mac & cheese with lots of cheesy goodness, ice cream made from simple and pronounceable ingredients.
+If you simply can’t live without Pillsbury refrigerated biscuits, McDonald’s nuggets or Cheetos, that’s OK.
+No food should be forever off limits.
+Every now and again I drink a coke because I love a good fountain soda.
+But overall I like the way plant-centric, real food makes me feel.
+Point is, even my most indulgent meals still fall in the high-quality and real food category, making them easy to balance out with nutrient-dense, plant-based meals.
+And those fountain sodas that I crave every once in awhile?
+They’re too few and far between to make any sort of difference when it comes to my health so I just enjoy them without the slightest bit of guilt.

 4) Eat Intentionally & Mindfully